dragonflydb/documentation/docs/command-reference/pubsub/xadd.md

 `0-1`, and the user *must* specify an ID which is greater than any other ID currently inside the stream, otherwise the command will fail and return an error.
-Usually resorting to specific IDs is useful only if you have another system generating unique IDs (for instance an SQL table) and you really want the Redis stream IDs to match the one of this other system.
+Usually resorting to specific IDs is useful only if you have another system generating unique IDs (for instance an SQL table) and you really want the Dragonfly stream IDs to match the one of this other system.

 ## Capped streams